jye-aviatrix/avx-spoke-to-3rd-party-vpc-via-aws-tgw/README.md

 This is important to consider, as the traffic to SAP would leave from primary GW eth0, but return via HA GW eth0.
 If using SNI/URL filtering/IDS, then we must SNAT the traffic to GW eth0 to ping it to a specific gateway.

+# WARNING
+!!!
+Only run this in your test environment.
+Existing DCF policy will be OVERWRITTEN!!!

 ## Testing
 - confirm iperf3 is install on test nodes
 - On sap-pub1 and sap-pub2, launch iperf3 as server by using: ```iperf3 -s```